mathwhiz1212/proxmox-notes/PfSense.md

 Enter timezone and leave NTP server as-is.

 You may have to put the upstream gateway again.
+192.168.1.1 in my config.

 Leave the other settings as default and hit next.